 It should be noted that in Brookings’ 2009 paper, “Which Path to Persia?,” using Israeli attacks to provoke an Iranian response and thus justify direct US military intervention involving everything from an air campaign against Tehran to a full-scale US invasion and occupation were among the centerpieces of the policy paper.

 It is clear that an identical policy is now being pursued against Syria.
 Unveiling the true nature of Israel’s incursions into Syria and resisting the temptation to escalate the conflict further is key to confounding US designs and rendering the provocations of its proxies – including Israel and Turkey – moot.

-Tony Cartalucci is Bangkok-based geopolitical researcher and writer.
+About the author: Tony Cartalucci is Bangkok-based geopolitical researcher and writer.